-Democrats take a look at a practical health care approach
+For Democrats, a shift toward the middle on health care

 Medicare for All backers say their plan has been unfairly portrayed.

 “The shift in polling on Medicare for All is a direct result of mischaracterizations by opponents,” said Rep. Ro Khanna, D-Calif., a Sanders campaign co-chair.

 People are most interested in keeping their own doctors, Khanna added, and Medicare for All would not interfere with that.

 Longtime watchers of America’s health care debate see new energy among Democrats, along with a familiar pattern.